RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Today_Reddit_Comment.md

 "Which is insanity if you think about it, because we are the #1 corn producing nation but get most of our sugar from Brazil, a country we needlessly initiated a trade war with.
 So, all the tarrifs will go straight from American pockets to the government.
 Which is being run by a party who has famously bemoaned taxes and big government.
 You can't make this shit up."

 * :::=== RoundSparrow_Commentary :  Yes, you can make this shit up.
-It is spelled out in **nonficton book published way back in year 2019** that social media comment addicts won't read or mention.
+It is spelled out in **nonfiction book published way back in year 2019** that social media comment addicts won't read or mention.
 ... ... ...
 "What Cambridge Analytica observed was that when respondents were angry, their *need for complete and rational explanations was also significantly reduced*.
 In particular, anger put people in a frame of mind in which they were more indiscriminately punitive, particularly to out-groups.
 They would also underestimate the risk of negative outcomes.
 This led Cambridge Analytica to discover that even if a hypothetical **trade war with China or Mexico meant the loss of American jobs and profits**, people primed with anger would tolerate that domestic economic damage if it meant they could use a trade war to punish immigrant groups and urban liberals.” ― Christopher Wylie, Mindf\*ck: Cambridge Analytica and the **Plot to Break** America, **year 2019** ===:::